Maintenance Technician

 Hours: 40 hours per week

-These positions are well suited to engineers with a strong electrical bias and hands-on experience maintaining belt and roller conveyor systems in traditional, long-standing industrial environments.
+These positions are well suited to engineers with mechanical and strong electrical, hands-on experience maintaining belt and roller conveyor systems in traditional, long-standing industrial environments.
 This isn’t a highly automated, robotics-driven site; it’s a busy, practical setting that relies on reliable maintenance to keep operations moving efficiently.

 Key Responsibilities